-Babies are expensive and not to mention a completely new territory for new moms, so of course mamas-to-be in all cultures love getting as many free things as possible to help cut costs and figure out what works for their baby before investing in a product.
+Babies are expensive and not to mention a completely new territory for new parents, so of course parents-to-be in all cultures love getting as many free things as possible to help cut costs and figure out what works for their baby before investing in a product.

 Although Japan does not have a Baby Box, there are plenty of ways to get free baby goods, some of which I found online (in Japanese) and others that my husband and I just stumbled upon.
-I really love free things (who doesn’t?) so I’m very excited to share this post with all of you future mamas in Japan.
+I really love free things (who doesn’t?) so I’m very excited to share this information with all of you future parents in Japan.

 When I started to show at around 17 weeks pregnant and could no longer wear my normal jeans, I knew it was time to get some maternity clothes (which I’ll write about in a separate post).
 While in the changing room, I noticed an advertisement for a free bag filled with baby goods for expectant mothers.

 Signing up was very easy as everything was done on an iPad and I walked away with a point card (which is awesome, I highly recommend shopping at Babies R Us just for the point perks, we have gotten over ¥10,000 off our purchases just by using points) and my bag full of goodies.

 - A box of Morinaga brand non-caffeine powdered Cafe au Lait sticks (12 sticks)